nori-dot-eco/contracts/contracts/README.md

 - A configurable percentage of the sale proceeds due to the supplier(s) are forwarded to the _RestrictedNORI_ contract to be withheld for insurance purposes and released over the life of their NRT agreement(s).
 (Configured on each Removal)
 - The balance of the proceeds of the sale are forwarded to the supplier(s) address.

+#### Withdrawal Mechanism:

+An unsold _Removal_ can be withdrawn from the market (de-listed for sale) by the owner as encoded in the removal ID or by an apporpriately permissioned operator address.
+It may later be re-listed for sale

 ## Vesting and Lockup

 ### LockedNORIV2